The Story

 A Notebook & A Dream

 It started with a battered notebook.
-Pages filled with sketches of arch windows, open terraces, and scribbled recipe notes passed down from his nani.
+Pages filled with sketches of arch windows, open terraces, and recipe notes from his nani.
 Our founder, then working a corporate job in Lucknow, began quietly sketching the restaurant that lived in his head — one dish, one table setting, one memory at a time.

 Friends laughed.
 "You want to open an open-roof restaurant?
 In Lucknow?
 In the monsoon?"
 But the notebook kept filling.